jairotgn/angular-starter/README.md

-# RestaurantAngular
+# Angular-starter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.
+This is a basic starter project with Authentification.

+Includes login, register and provate dashboard.

+## Demo

+See the live demo: http://jairodev.s3-website.eu-west-3.amazonaws.com/angular-starter/

+Angular version 14.2.3.

 ## Development server